 Can eggs cause food poisoning in babies?

 Babies under 12 months are especially at risk from food poisoning.

 Make sure not to offer your baby undercooked or raw eggs, as there’s a risk of salmonella food poisoning.

 After 12 months, offering runnier and less cooked forms of eggs is OK.
 Just make sure you buy from a reliable source and store them correctly.

 LEARN MORE: Safefood-how to cook eggs safely

-Here are some simple ways to change up how you serve eggs.
+Here are some simple ways to change how you serve eggs to your baby.

-Variety is really important when feeding children, especially toddlers who can easily get stuck in food ruts.
-So, even if your child loves boiled eggs don’t forget about offering exposure to egg in other forms too.
+Variety is important when feeding children, especially toddlers, who can easily get stuck in food ruts.
+So, even if your child loves boiled eggs, don’t forget about offering exposure to eggs in other forms too.
 It’ll prevent you and them from getting bored.

 - Boiled egg (well-cooked)